Analysis | Birx’s ‘Fox News Sunday’ interview lays bare the discord in Trump’s coronavirus response

 Birx was asked about Trump’s projections in recent weeks that there would be between 50,000 and 60,000 deaths, which he later increased to 60,000 to 70,000.
-We are at around 66,000 deaths, with little sign in recent weeks of any significant downturn.
+We are at over 66,000 deaths, with little sign in recent weeks of any significant downturn.

 Birx told host Chris Wallace that “our projections have always been between 100,000 and 240,000 American lives lost, and that’s with full mitigation and us learning from each other of how to social distance.”

-That contradicts what Trump said, though.
+That contradicts what Trump said -- and even what he went on to say later in the day.
 The president hasn’t just offered a more optimistic tone on the death toll; on April 20, he suggested 50,000 to 60,000 deaths had actually replaced the previous 100,000-to-240,000 goal that he had said would constitute a successful response.

-That first lowered estimate was passed in a matter of days, and the 60,000-to-70,000 estimate appears as though it won’t last past the early part of this week.
+That first lowered estimate was passed in a matter of days, and Trump’s later 60,000-to-70,000 estimate appears as though it won’t last past the early part of this week.

+And later Sunday night, Trump again upped his projection -- but still left it short of the 100,000-to-240,000 Birx said has “always” been the White House’s projection.

 Birx’s most significant comments on Sunday, though, came with regard to the protesters in Michigan.
-They recently stormed the State Capitol, some of them brandishing guns, to urge a reopening of the state.
+They stormed the State Capitol, some brandishing guns, to urge a reopening of the state.

 Birx’s message was clear: It’s a horrible development.